iamsrp/dexter/README.md

 # Dexter, A Voice-Controlled Assistant

-Dexter is a voice-controlled assistant, akin to Google Home and Alexa.
+Dexter is a voice-controlled assistant, akin to Google Home, Siri and Alexa.
 Dexter's your right hand.

 **Table of Contents**